The Beast at Shooting Creek

 Gavin was still wobbling toward the entrance, holding his head, trying to stop the bleeding.
 He made it to the front doors.
 Felt the heat of the fire across the street as he opened them.
 He took one last look at the cross.
 Jesus seemed lost in the darkness now.

 Gavin pushed through the smoke.
-Started to run, the roar of the fire helping to mask his own sounds.
+Started to run, the roar of the fire helping to mask his own sounds of pain.
 He made it to the house next door in a half crouch.
-The pain was tolerable.
+The pain was tolerable now.

 It was dark, nearly moonless.
 He kept running.
 Into the woods.
 It was blacker in here.
 Up a hill.
 He passed yet another home.
 Also abandoned, unlit.
 Windows broken.
 Birds’ nests in the corners of the eve.